the-little-way/productivity-app/README.md

 This project covers all parts of a full stack project, i.e.:

-1. a front-end with the usual html, css, js
+1. a custom designed UI for the front-end first in Figma and then in html, css, js

 1. back-end with routes and further logic